mantidproject/mantid/docs/source/concepts/Fitting.rst

     # Set best very high value of the cost function to ensure lower is found at first attempt
     costFuncBest = 1e+100

-    # Do local minimization from randow starting positions
+    # Do local minimization from random starting positions
     numOfRandowAttempts = 10
     for i in range(10):
         # pick a randow value for the peak centre fitting parameter in the fitting interval